aiven/devportal/docs/platform/howto/disk-autoscaler.rst

 Scale your Aiven service disks automatically
 ============================================

 Discover the service disk autoscaler and its capabilities.
-Find out how it works and how to use it with your Aiven for service.
+Find out how it works and how to use it with your Aiven services.

 .. topic:: Pricing